paracrawl/keops/evaluators.md

 This is also additional information that only needs to be provided in addition to the error (1-6) or valid (7) labels annotation.

 Finally, some keyboard shortcuts are available.
 Press the key corresponding to the number of the label to select it.
 If an optional question is available, you can answer using <kbd>←</kbd> or <kbd>→</kbd>.
 Press <kbd>Enter</kbd> to save the evaluation and go to the next sentence.

+We provide here some more examples and explanation about error typology:

 <a name="adequacy"></a>